-German and Hungarian FMs clash over Ukraine – Politico
+Germany and Hungary clash over Ukraine – Politico

 German Foreign Minister Annalena Baerbock has clashed with her Hungarian counterpart, Peter Szijjarto, over allegations leveled at a leading Hungarian financial institution, Politico reports.